Comprehensive analysis of e-commerce consumer trends and preferences

-- Online shopping preferences (e.g. preferred device, preferred delivery location, etc.)
+- Online shopping preferences (e.g. preferred device, preferred location for deliveries and returns, etc.)

 - Delivery and tracking expectations (e.g. expected speed of delivery from particular regions, relative importance of tracking at various stages)

-- Most recent cross-border e-commerce experience (an in-depth overview of most recent experience, including details of the product purchased, the delivery experience, etc.)
+- Most recent cross-border e-commerce experience (an in-depth overview of most recent experience, including details of the product purchased, the delivery experience, customs & returns, etc.)

-The research was conducted with an online sample reflective of age and gender for each of the following countries: Austria, Australia, Belgium, Canada, China, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Iceland, the Netherlands, New Zealand, Norway, Portugal, Spain, Slovenia, Sweden, Switzerland, the United Kingdom, and the United States.
+The IPC cross-border e-commerce shopper survey 2017 consists of 28,892 consumer responses from 31 countries: Austria, Australia, Belgium, Brazil, Canada, China, Cyprus, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, India, Italy, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Portugal, Russia, Slovenia, South Korea, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 IPC has produced a publicly available version with the key findings of the report.
 Click here to access the public report.